PSP-Archive/ARK-4/README.md

 <p>

 The default VSH menu packaged in `ARK_01234` is a simplified, easier to use version of classic VSH menus.
-To have a more classic VSH menu with more advanced features you can select the `Advanced VSH Menu` from withing the simplified VSH menu.
+To have a more classic VSH menu with more advanced features you can select the `Advanced VSH Menu` from within the simplified VSH menu.
 Some of the features available in Advanced VSH Menu include:

 - Change USB Device mount (Memory Stick, Flash, UMD).